 Available staff will discuss how the animals are a crucial part of the estates and provide hands-on activities.

-Antler Hill Barn provides demonstrations from professions such as blacksmiths, farmers, and woodworkers.
+Antler Hill Barn provides demonstrations from blacksmiths, farmers, and woodworkers.
 Transport back in time and see what living on the Estate was like for the workers.